Crafty9813/gestureControlled-mouse/README.md

 # MediaPipe-Gesture-Controlled-Mouse

-Using Google's MediaPipe and PyAutoGUI for controlling the mouse.
+Using Google's MediaPipe for the hand-landmarks and PyAutoGUI for controlling the mouse.